RayxgJIN/Part-1/README.md

 - **Folder: [TensorFlow](./Tensorflow)**
   Includes implementation code for HMC and HNN using TensorFlow.
-  **Note:** Try running `hmc.ipynb` or `hnn.ipynb` first!
+  **Note:** Try running `hmc.ipynb` and `hnn.ipynb` first!
 These notebooks contain the exact code needed for this question using TensorFlow.

 - **Folder: [PyTorch](./Pytorch)**
   Contains implementation code for HMC and HNN using PyTorch, based on the code from Question 1.